Perfect-Rentals/perfect.rentals.scripts/keyboard-shortcuts/text-replacements.md

 ## CFP Terms Scripts

+A collection of text replacement keyboard shortcuts for the Creative Finance Playbook Opening Script "Terms" questions, responses, and rebuttals.

 | Shortcut             | Replacement Text                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 | -------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `osq10-terms`        | Let me explain how we can make this process incredibly simple and beneficial for you.
 We often buy homes by taking over existing payments or creating a payment plan that works for you.
 This means you get more money over time, without any hassle or fees – and we handle everything, so you don't have to lift a finger.
 You walk away with more cash in your pocket, no closing costs, and we take care of all the repairs and expenses.
 Would something like this work for you?                                                                                                                                       |